 Alaska Cruise Weather in September

-September is the last month of the cruise season in Alaska and it is also one of the coldest, with temperatures staying in the low to high forties on average.
+September is one of the last months of the cruise season in Alaska and it is also one of the coldest, with temperatures staying in the low to high forties on average.
 As the month advances, the temperatures drop lower and lower, and the nights and early mornings can be bitterly cold.

 The abundant cloud cover and frequent rain make the landscape all the more beautiful, but visitors should dress properly for a better overall experience.
 Travelers still get at least twelve hours of sunlight for excursions and deck activities, but they should pack thick pants, knit sweaters, and insulated shoes to combat the cold along with waterproof rain gear.